-Overview of Australia's aid program to Vietnam
+Australia's Development Program to Vietnam

 How we are helping

 Australia and Vietnam’s partnership extends across political, security, economic and people-to-people activities.
-Australians born in Vietnam represent the fifth largest migrant community in Australia, and around 24,000 Vietnamese students enrol in education institutions in Australia each year.
+Australians born in Vietnam represent the sixth largest migrant community in Australia, and around 30,000 Vietnamese students enrol in education institutions in Australia each year.
 Vietnam is one of our fastest growing trade partners, and is central to regional security in South East Asia.
 The country’s further development as a strong trade and investment partner is vital to our national interest and the region’s prosperity.

 Australia’s commitment to development cooperation with Vietnam is ongoing.
 Reflecting our maturing economic partnership, we will continue to leverage Vietnam’s significant domestic resources and foreign investment, and support Vietnam’s efforts to enter a new phase of economic development.
 By helping to stimulate the private sector, upskill the workforce, and support inclusive growth, we will contribute to achieving our shared, overarching goal of promoting prosperity and reducing poverty in Vietnam.